Maintaining Proper Levels of Project Communication

 Define Key Communication Aspects

 Recognizing the uniqueness of each project, we tailor each communication plan to fit the specific needs of our clients and other stakeholders.
-In order to do so, we begin with common aspects of a communication plan that include:
+To do so, we begin with common aspects of a communication plan that include:

 - Establishing a hierarchy of communication with the contractor during the preconstruction meeting so they know who to contact.